openstack-archive/fuel-specs/policy/team-structure.rst

    core reviewer (may be the same core reviewer if the repository has only 2 or less core reviewers), or by the component lead of the modified component.

+Commits to fuel-specs use a different workflow: they are merged by only by PTL, and only after all component leads left a positive vote on the latest patch set.
+Even a spec that presumably doesn't impact a component needs a vote from the corresponding CL to confirm that potential impact wasn't missed.

 Governance Process
 ------------------